 Supporting your transition to the new Profession Map

 On this page, we provide guidance on how the new Profession Map impacts CIPD Centres.
-Check back regularly for webinars and events taking place early 2019 that will explain new ways of working with CIPD Centres.
+Check back regularly for webinars and events taking place that will explain new ways of working with CIPD Centres.

 We appreciate the time you need to prepare for – and deliver – new qualifications.
 That's why there'll be a transition phase when we move from the 2013 Profession Map to the new Profession Map – one that specifically accommodates the needs of our Centres.
 We’ll work with you to ensure you have the resources and support you need to introduce any new qualifications.